Ankh: Battle of the Gods

-Ankh: Battle of the Gods (Ankh: Kampf der Götter, also known as Ankh 3 and Ankh 3: Battle of the Gods) is a third-person adventure video game, released in 2007 for the Windows and Macintosh computers, developed by Deck13 and published by BHV Software.
+Ankh: Battle of the Gods (Ankh: Kampf der Götter, also known as Ankh 3 and Ankh 3: Battle of the Gods) is an adventure game, released in 2007 for the Windows and Macintosh computers, developed by Deck13 and published by BHV Software.
 As with Ankh and Ankh: Heart of Osiris, Ankh: Battle of the Gods utilises a modified version of the Ogre 3D graphics engine.